studentgpt/cof_test_data/README.md

 `python MlCOFSyn/bayesian/main_ui_optimization.py `

 **After launching `main_ui_optimization.py`, entering the initialization and COF parameters(Click "Load COF parameters" and "Start") will redirect you to the Optimization page.
-Input the required reaction space and termination conditions, then click "Start Bayesian Optimization" to initiate the optimization process.**
+Input the required reaction space and termination conditions, then click "Start Bayesian Optimization" to initiate the optimization process.** 🚨 **Recommended to use 5 experiments per batch, and the number of CPU cores should be at least 6.** 🚨

 ![bayesian1](https://github.com/studentgpt/test1/blob/main/image/bayesian_1.png)

 ### **3.Design Task**
 `python MlCOFSyn/design/multibax-sklearn-main/main_ui_design.py `

 **After launching `main_ui_design.py`, entering the initialization and COF parameters(Click "Load COF parameters" and "Start") will redirect you to the Design page.
-Input the required design space and the corresponding termination conditions, then click "Start Bayesian Design " to initiate the design process.**
+Input the required design space and the corresponding termination conditions, then click "Start Bayesian Design " to initiate the design process.** 🚨 **Recommended to use 5 experiments per batch, and the number of CPU cores should be at least 6.** 🚨

 ![bayesian1](https://github.com/studentgpt/test1/blob/main/image/design2.png)

-🚨 **attention**🚨
-1. Task per core: Each task requires one CPU core to execute.

-2. Task submission limit: The total number of tasks submitted should be less than the total number of available CPU cores.

    **Please verify the number of tasks and cores before submission to avoid system overload.**